-No persons engaged in economic activities were identified in the forested areas on the route of the Project.
-The mukhtar has no guidance and information on this issue.
-Due to time constraints in the site visit, the entire forest route could not be followed through.
-Considering that the mukhtar stated that there are no PAPs using the forest land in question, an asset inventory could not be carried out.
-However, the grievance mechanism is in place for any forestland user to raise concerns, requests and/or grievances.
+Apart from the mukhtar interview, household interviews were not conducted due to the unclear route and the status of the parcels could not be understood.
+Therefore, an asset inventory could not be carried out.
+The grievance mechanism is in place for any common land and forest land user to raise concerns, requests and/or grievances.
 Additionally, the mukhtar has been informed about both the ETL construction activities and grievance mechanism of the Project.